akka/akka/akka-docs/src/main/paradox/stream/actor-interop.md

 at a rate that is faster than the stream can consume.
 You should consider using `Source.queue` if you want a backpressured actor interface.

-The stream can be completed successfully by sending `akka.actor.Status.Success` to the actor reference.
+The stream can be completed successfully by sending any message to the actor that is handled by the completion matching function that was provided when the actor reference was created.
-If the content is `akka.stream.CompletionStrategy.immediately` the completion will be signaled immediately.
+If the returned completion strategy is `akka.stream.CompletionStrategy.immediately` the completion will be signaled immediately.
-If the content is `akka.stream.CompletionStrategy.draining` already buffered elements will be signaled before signaling completion.
+If the completion strategy is `akka.stream.CompletionStrategy.draining`, already buffered elements will be processed before signaling completion.
-Any other content will be ignored and fall back to the draining behaviour.
+Any additional content will be ignored and fall back to the draining behaviour.

-The stream can be completed with failure by sending `akka.actor.Status.Failure` to the actor reference.
+The stream can be completed with failure by sending any message to the actor that is handled by the failure matching function that was specified when the actor reference was created.

-Note: Sending a `PoisonPill` is deprecated and will be ignored in the future.
+The actor will be stopped when the stream is completed, failed or cancelled from downstream.

-The actor will be stopped when the stream is completed, failed or cancelled from downstream, i.e. you can watch it to get notified when that happens.
+You can watch it to get notified when that happens.

 Scala